 One kind of search we’re all familiar with is traditional web search—tools like Google, Bing, or Amazon.
 This form of search is often called “object search”.
 It enables users to search across data and returns a list of answers.
 This is the most common form of search found in BI tools today.
 While object search makes finding pre-built dashboards and charts easier, if you want to look at a new chart or get a report updated - you’re out of luck.

 A second form of search is called natural language processing (NLP), which was made popular by Jeopardy-winning IBM Watson.
 NLP uses complex algorithms to interpret the intent of a user’s search and then returns a probabilistic result.
-Unlike object search, with NLP end users can actually begin to use search to build their own reports.
+Unlike object search, with NLP end users can actually begin to use search to build their own self service reports.
 But depending on what you’re searching for, NLP may not be the best kind of search for you.
 Consider this question: “How many McDonald’s are there in San Francisco?”
 An NLP engine will have to guess whether you mean “McDonald’s” the restaurant chain, the street name, or the family name.
 As a result, answers can often be wrong and users often have to search multiple times to try and get at the correct answer.

 When you need to know exactly how many units you sold last week or which products grew more than 10% last quarter, any answer that’s not 100% accurate is unacceptable.
 Further complicating the issue, if you misspell or partially type an extra word by accident, then your intent can be lost and with it the accuracy of your answer.